$T\bar T$ deformation on multiquantum mechanics and regenesis: Causal correlation caused by the deformation

-Both kinds of $\TT$ quench leads to non-vanishing retarded correlators.
-The entanglement structure of TFD state leads to the quantum correlation between the operator $O_L$ and $O_R$.
-Since the operators also perturb the energy correlation, under the $\TT$ deformation the quantum correlation becomes the causal correlation.
-We can imagine the process that we send a signal into QM$_R$ at a time and measure it on QM$_L$ at the reversed time with the highest intensity.
-It is similar to the traversal phenomenon under non-local double-trace deformation in the interference region \cite{Gao:2018yzk,Gao:2019nyj}.
-Since this phenomenon is mainly related to the two-point function on canonical ensemble, it is not associated with chaos nor scrambling \cite{Sekino:2008he,Shenker:2013pqa,Kitaev:2015hch}.
+Both kinds of $\TT$ quench lead to a nonvanishing retarded correlator.
+The entanglement structure of the TFD state leads to the quantum correlation between the operator $O_L$ and $O_R$.
+Because the operators also perturb the energy correlation, under $\TT$ deformation, the quantum correlation becomes the causal correlation.
+It can be described as sending a signal into QM$_R$ at a particular time and measuring it on QM$_L$ at the reverse time with the highest intensity, similar to the traversal phenomenon under nonlocal double-trace deformation in the interference region discussed in \cite{Gao:2018yzk, Gao:2019nyj}.
+However, there is some difference between ours and theirs.
+The double-trace deformations in their setting are usually relevant, which changes IR physics.
+At the same time, the $\TT$ deformation is irrelevant, which only changes the UV physics.
+So our regenesis could happen instantly and without a finite waiting time.
+More specifically, since the $G^R_{LR}$ is related to the two-point function $G_W$ rather than four point functions, namely out-of-time-order correlator, it does not rely on chaos and is not associated with the scrambling \cite{Sekino:2008he, Shenker:2013pqa, Kitaev:2015hch}.